 His mother died in July 1933.
-A man of action, he participated with members of the FAI in blowing up an electric transformer in October 1934, one of many acts of resistance throughout Spain after the central government swung sharply to the right.
-He took part in the storming of the infantry barracks in Alcoy during the fight against the forces of Franco in 1936.
+A man of action, he participated with members of the anarchist group FAI in blowing up an electric transformer in October 1934, one of many acts of resistance throughout Spain after the central government swung sharply to the right.
+He took part in the storming of the infantry barracks in Alcoy during the fight against the forces of Franco in 1936 when the civil war began.
 He joined the local militia, the Columna Alcoiana led by the local anarchist activist, Enrique Vaño Nicomedes.

 On the morning of September 5, 1936, Federico was one of fifty militia who arrived at the village of Cerro Muriano (Cordoba) to reinforce the militia’s frontline against the forces of Varela.
 In the afternoon Federico was defending the artillery battery in the rear of the detachment when Francoist troops infiltrated behind the lines and started shooting from behind as well as in front.
 Federico was shot at about 5pm and died instantly.
 According to records, he was the only member of the column to die in fighting that day.

 In his honour and that of another anarchist of Alcoy, Juan Ruescas Ángel, who died on 25th Setember 1936 at Espejo a militia column was named “Ruescas-Taino”.